raml-org/raml-spec/versions/raml-10/raml-10.md

 ![Types Hierarchy](images/typesHierarchy.png)

-### Type Declarations
+### Defining Types

-Types can be declared inline where the API expects data, in an OPTIONAL **types** property at the root of the API, or in an included library.
-To declare a type, you use a map where the key represents the name of the type and its value is a type declaration.
+Types can be declared inline where the API expects data, in an OPTIONAL **types** node at the root of the API, or in an included library.
+To declare a type, you use a map where the key represents the name of the type and its value is a [type declaration](#type-declarations).

 ```yaml
 types: